Key responsibilities of liquor licensees

 - to the adult person nominated by the purchaser

-- in accordance with the instructions of the purchaser, such as leaving the alcohol unattended.
+- in line with the instructions of the purchaser, such as leaving the alcohol unattended.

-- you can prove you required the purchaser to provide their date of birth at the time of sale, or it had been supplied before, and
+- you can prove you required the purchaser to provide their date of birth at the time of sale, or it had been supplied before

-- you did not know, and could not reasonably have been be expected to have known, that the alleged offence was committed.
+- you didn't know, and couldn't reasonably have been be expected to have known, that the alleged offence was committed.